quantumlib/Stim/doc/python_api_reference_vDev.md

 <a name="stim.write_shot_data_file"></a>
 ## `stim.write_shot_data_file(*, data: object, path: str, format: str, num_measurements: handle = None, num_detectors: handle = None, num_observables: handle = None) -> None`
 > ```
-> Reads shot data, such as measurement samples, from a file.
+> Writes shot data, such as measurement samples, to a file.
 >
 > Args:
 >     data: The data to write to the file.
 This must be a numpy array.
 The dtype